-The CSN strategy regarding peer reviews covers the remarks included in point 19 of the Report of the President of the Second Extraordinary Review Meeting of the CNS, which fosters the use of the peer review process.
+The CSN approach regarding peer reviews covers the remarks included in point 19 of the Report of the President of the Second Extraordinary Review Meeting of the CNS, which fosters the use of the peer review process.
 All the processes and action plans carried out by the CSN to ensure the implementation of the findings of the peer reviews and missions, and also the results of Spanish IRRS missions, have been reported at CNS review meetings.

-Within the framework of the European Union, Spain has also hosted two peer review missions relating to the European Stress Tests, which are described in depth in point 3.2.1. a).
+Within the framework of the European Union, Spain also hosted two peer review missions relating to the European Stress Tests, which are described in paragraph 3.1.b.
+Also within the EU framework, the EURATOM Directive 2014/87 requires the performance each six years of a so-called Topical Peer Review.
+Nowadays, Spain is participating in the first exercise of this type focussed on aging management at the NPPS.